mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 ### Scenario 2: Setting Up and Running an Agent Collection that includes an Nvidia Agent Machine

-**NOTE:** This demonstration scenario will only be implemented after completing the first scenario, which demonstrates how to use mimOE.ai to work with a single Agent Collection.
+**NOTE:** This demonstration scenario will only be implemented after completing the first scenario, demonstrating how to use mimOE.ai to work with a single Agent Collection.

 ---